Published On: May 23 2013 12:55:17 PM CDTUpdated On: May 27 2015 01:00:00 AM CDT

 1997: The U.S. Supreme Court rules that Paula Jones can pursue her sexual harassment lawsuit against President Bill Clinton while he is in office.
 A federal judge would eventually dismiss the former Arkansas state employee's suit in April 1998, saying that Jones' claims fell "far short" of being worthy of a trial.
 Jones appealed the dismissal to the United States Court of Appeals for the Eighth Circuit, but dropped the appeal in November 1998 after reaching a $850,000 settlement with Clinton.
 The case precipitated Clinton's impeachment, with charges of perjury and obstruction of justice being later brought against Clinton based on statements regarding the nature of his relationship with White House intern Monica Lewinsky he made during the depositions for the Jones lawsuit.

 1995: In Culpeper, Virginia, Christopher Reeve is paralyzed from the neck down after falling from his horse in a riding competition.
 The actor, best known for the "Superman" movie franchise, would require a wheelchair and breathing apparatus for the rest of his life.
 He spent the rest of his life lobbying on behalf of people with spinal-cord injuries and for human embryonic stem cell research, founding the Christopher Reeve Foundation and co-founding the Reeve-Irvine Research Center, before dying on Oct.
 10, 2004.

 1994: Comedian Arsenio Hall's late-night talk show "The Arsenio Hall Show" airs its final episode.
 The show, which ran for 1,248 episodes over more than five years, found an audience with younger viewers and became known for the audience's chant of "Woof!
 Woof!
 Woof!" while pumping their fists in a circular motion.
 The show, which debuted on Jan.
 3, 1989, also provided the indelible image of then Democratic presidential candidate Bill Clinton wailing away on his saxophone during the 1992 campaign.

-1990: Actor and singer Chris Colfer, best known for his role on the TV show "Glee," is born in Clovis, Calif.
+1990: Actor and singer Chris Colfer, best known for his role on the TV show "Glee," is born in Clovis, California.
 He is also a New York Times No. 1 bestselling author and publisher of "Struck by Lightning" and "The Wishing Spell (The Land of Stories)."